Understanding and fighting postpartum hair loss with D-LAB

 During pregnancy, it is very likely that your hair was beautiful, dense and silky.
 And after giving birth, your hair has changed.
 To better understand postpartum hair loss, it is necessary to remember the different phases of each hair:

-The first phase, called the anagen phase, is the period of hair growth which can last between 2 to 5 years.
-During this phase, the hair bulb renews itself and produces hair fiber, with an average of 1 cm of growth per month.
-The speed and duration of hair growth varies depending on different factors such as the individual, gender, lifestyle and diet.
+• The first phase, called the anagen phase, is the hair growth period that can last between 2 to 5 years.
+During this phase, the hair bulb renews itself and produces the hair fiber, with an average growth of 1 cm per month.
+The speed and duration of hair growth vary depending on different factors such as the individual, gender, lifestyle, and diet, particularly a good diet for beautiful hair.

 II.
 Causes of postpartum hair loss